KNIVES

 SOLD-Turned Handle Knife - This knife has a 5 inch stained, osage handle.
 Tang passes through handle and is riveted over a steel butt cap.
 Aged finish.
 7 1/2 blade.

-Scottish Dirk - Scottish Dirk with fully carved, blackwood handle.
+SOLD - Scottish Dirk - Scottish Dirk with fully carved, blackwood handle.
 Aged blade

 SOLD Early Scottish Dirk.
 Aged blade and carved osage orange handle.